Prevention of Pollution and Resource Circulation

 Management of Chemical Substances

 The chemicals handled in the Chemicals Division are those that have potentially serious impacts on human health and the natural environment and have become subject to various laws and regulations that aim to ensure appropriate handling across the supply chain – including during manufacturing, sales, transportation, and storage.
-Furthermore, the appropriate management of chemicals is crucial from a business perspective for our Chemicals Division as well, as violations and cases of non-compliance can impact the regulatory approvals we require on certain products.
+Furthermore, the appropriate management of chemicals is crucial from a business perspective for ITOCHU’s Chemicals Division as well as violations and cases of non-compliance can impact the regulatory approvals we require on certain products.

 There is an international trend to minimize risks at every level of the entire supply chain of chemicals.
 Against this background, both advanced nations and developing nations have started to introduce new regulations and to make large-scale revisions to existing regulations.
 Consequently, the regulatory environment in the handling of chemicals is expected to become ever stricter in the future.